jaykstah/balaclavabunker/docs/balaclavabunker.md

 <a id="minecraftUpdate"></a>
 ###Minecraft
+For the sake of brevity, `$minecraftVanilla` will be used to refer to the main server directory, which has a full path of `/media/balaclavabunker/servers/minecraftVanilla`

 ####Updating the Game
 - Download latest version of Paper
+- Move the currently used `paper.jar` to `$minecraftVanilla/paperBuilds`
-- Send newest Paper version to `/media/balaclavabunker/servers/minecraftVanilla/paperBuilds`
+- Send newest Paper version to `$minecraftVanilla/` and rename the jarfile to `paper.jar`
-- Remove currently used paper jarfile from vanilla server directory
-- Copy newest build from `paperBuilds` and place it in the main server directory as `paper.jar` so the server will use it

 ####Updating Plugins
 - Grab latest plugin versions from respective links at [https://blbz.xyz/minecraft](https://blbz.xyz/minecraft)
+- Clean up by moving all jarfiles in `$minecraftVanilla/pluginsArchive` into `$minecraftVanilla/pluginsArchive/old`
-- Move new plugins to `/media/balaclavabunker/servers/minecraftVanilla/pluginsStaging`
+- Move currently installed plugins to `$minecraftVanilla/pluginsArchive` (`cd` into `minecraftVanilla/plugins` and make use of `mv *.jar ../pluginsArchive`)
-- Once all current versions of plugins are placed in staging, run `minecraftPluginUpdate.sh` to commit staged plugins and backup previous plugin jarfiles.
+- Send newly downloaded plugins to `$minecraftVanilla/plugins` and restart server.

 ####Post Update
 - List relevant changes in a formatted announcement on Discord in `#bot-commands-admin`